In Praise of Newfoundland—a Place Like No Other

 We ventured out to a hidden paradise called French’s Point not far from the family property.
 I fell in love with this spot, where the salty ocean breeze blew, the grass and wildflowers blanketed the pale grey rocks, and inspecting the tide pools provided endless fun.
 It was like a piece of heaven.
 I could understand why that branch of the family chose this spot to make a home.

-Don’t miss this collection of our best Canadian road trip photography.
+Don’t miss this gorgeous collection of Canadian road trip photography.

 “Our trip was much too short…”